brettinternet/brettinternet.github.io/content/recruit/_index.md

 the team (virtually or in-person) to answer questions and discuss the product and engineering experience.

-I am only open to remote work at this time, and I've gotten really good at it.
+I am only open to remote work at this time.

 I'm willing to discuss moonlighting additional contract work.